civictechindex/CTI-website-frontend/README.md

 The website for the Civic Tech Index

 To develop the site, you'll need to first clone the repository on to your computer.
-For new Git users, see the [Using Git](#using-git) section below. <br><br>
+For new Git users, see the [Using Git](#using-git) section below.

 # OVERVIEW
 **Set up**